Incompatible Filesystem Settings on Host vs. Image

 btrfs

-created filesystem can not be mounted by the image target
+created filesystem cannot be mounted by the image's target

 kernel.
 If there is a different kernel page size between the

-kernel on the system the image is build on and the later
+kernel on the system the image is built on and the later

 kernel used for the image, it's required to specify the